Campfire Pigs in a Blanket is perfect meal to prepare while camping. You only need a few ingredients and they are easy to make.

 Take you hot dog to the next level and make Campfire Pigs in a Blanket.
 This is the perfect recipe to make while camping but you can even made them at home.

 These pigs in a blanket can be made with any open flame at a campsite or a fire pit at home.
 Add your favorite sides for a complete meal idea.
+You may also love these Grilled Bacon Wrapped Hot Dogs.

 What are Pigs in a Blanket?